 How to use commands:

-Once your Wyze account is connected to Google Assistant, you can use the following voice commands to view and hide the camera’s live stream.
+Once your Wyze account is connected to Google Assistant, you can use the following voice commands to control your Wyze devices.

 Say any of the following to view your camera’s live stream:

 - “OK Google, show me [camera name] on [casting device name]”

 - “OK Google, show my [camera name] on [casting device name]”

 - “OK Google, show the [camera name] on [casting device name]”

 - “OK Google, show [camera name] on [casting device name]”

 Say the following to stop viewing your camera’s live stream: